-This Leader of the Rebels, whose Intelligence of the State of the Enemy's Army, of its March and Defigns, was the more to be depended on, because he had it from some of the very Ministers who directed the Operations of it, was inform'd of the precise Time that it was to enter the Province.
-As he was not in a Condition to undertake to repel it, by opposing Forces that were equal or superior to it; he attempted to ruin it by depriving it of the Means of Subfiftance. with this View, that after he had diligently gather'd in the Harvest, and fent all the Corn from the Country to Candahar, he march'd out of the City, at the Head of his Troops, and went and made fuch Spoil in all the neighbouring Countries for several Leagues round, that when the Army arriv'd near Candahar, it found neither Provisions nor Forrage, nor had any Hopes of getting any elsewhere, the Excursions of Lz MyrrMyrr-Weis having oblig'd all the Country People to retire with all their Effects to some Place of Safety.
+This Leader of the Rebels, whose Intelligence of the State of the Enemy's Army, of its March and Designs, was the more to be depended on, because he had it from some of the very Ministers who directed the Operations of it, was inform'd of the precise Time that it was to enter the Province.
+As he was not in a Condition to undertake to repel it, by opposing Forces that were equal or superior to it, he attempted to ruin it by depriving it of the Means of Subsistance.
+'Twas with this View, that after he had diligently gather'd in the Harvest, and sent all the Corn from the Country to Candahar, he march'd out of the City, at the Head of his Troops, and went and made such Spoil in all the neighbouring Countries for several Leagues round, that when the Army arriv'd near Candahar, it found neither Provisions nor Forrage, nor had any Hopes of getting any elsewhere, the Excursions of Myrr-Weis having oblig'd all the Country People to retire with all their Effects to some Place of Safety.

-A T the Entrance therefore of the Campaign, the Army labour'd under all the Inconveniences of Scarcity, which are feldom felt but at the End of an Ex-Upon this enfued a Misunderstanding bepedition. tween the Georgians and Persians, the latter complaining, that the General was more concern'd for the Necellities of his own Vastals and Georgians, than he was They would fain indeed have drawn the Rebels into the open Country; and confidering the general Scarcity throughout the whole Army, it was the only Resource they had lest; but they had to do with an Enemy too cunning to commit the like Fault.
-Myr, -Weis stood with his Arms folded upon the Walls of Candahar, from whence he cast an Eye of Concern upon the Confederate Enemy's Army, which was waiting it felf to no Purpole, being resolv'd not to ftir out till he saw them retreating.
-Mean Time his Troops, who were shelter'd in the Town where they wanted for nothing, only waited for his Orders to follow him, and to fall upon the Rear-Guard of the Army, as foon as it should decamp.
+At the Entrance therefore of the Campaign, the Army labour'd under all the Inconveniences of Scarcity, which are feldom felt but at the End of an Expedition.
+Upon this enfued a Misunderstanding between the Georgians and Persians, the latter complaining, that the General was more concern'd for the Necessities of his own Vassals and Georgians, than he was for theirs.
+They would fain indeed have drawn the Rebels into the open Country; and confidering the general Scarcity throughout the whole Army, it was the only Resource they had left; but they had to do with an Enemy too cunning to commit the like Fault.
+Myrr-Weis stood with his Arms folded upon the Walls of Candahar. from whence he cast an Eye of Concern upon the Confederate Enemy's Army, which was wasting wasting it self to no Purpose, being resolv'd not to stir out till he saw them retreating.
+Mean Time his Troops, who were shelter'd in the Town where they wanted for nothing only waited for his Orders to sollow him, and to sall upon the Rear-Guard of the Army, as foon as it should decamp.

 THEY did not wait long.
-The Persians, who could not bear the Heat of the Sun, and were in abfolute Want of Forrage, an Inconvenience so much the worse for them, because their Armies consist for most Part of Horse, desir'd or rather extorted Leave of the General to retire; which put him also under a Necessity of returng with his Troops, which he sent before with the Baggage, keeping himself in the Rear-Guard with the Flower of the Troops, to cover Myrr-Weis, whose Eyes were every their March. where, did not yet know whether his Decampment was made in Earnest, or in Jest; but he was soon let into the Secret, by the Treachery of the Intendant that was plac'd with the General; who taking Advantage of that fort of Dilorder which always attends the Retreat of an Aimy, ran away with the News to Candahar, where he took off the Mask, and join'd the Rebels.
+The Persians. who could not bear the Heat of the Sun, and were in absolute Want of Forrage, an Inconvenience fo much the worse for them, because their Armies consist for most Part of Horse, desu'd or rather extorted Leave of the General to retire; which put him also under a Necessity of retiring with his Troops, which he fent before with the Baggage, keeping himself in the Rear-Guard with the Flower of the Troops, to cover their March.
+Myrr-Weis, whose Eyes were every where, did not yet know whether his Decampment was made in Earnest, or in Jest; but he was foon let into the Secret, by the Treachery of the Intendant that was plac'd with the Gene-1al: who taking Advantage of that fort of Diforder which always attends the Retreat of an Arniy, ran away with the News to Candabar, where he took off the Mask, and join'd the Rebels.